MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

   This approach generally works well if there are hundreds or thousands of categories, as in this example.
 Performance can degrade if the number of categories is much larger.
 The query fails if there are more than a million categories.

 - **TopN filters:** You can define advanced filters to filter on only the top or bottom `N` values ranked by some measure.
 For example, filters can include the top 10 categories.
 This approach again sends two queries to the underlying source.
 However, the first query returns all categories from the underlying source, and then the `TopN` are determined based on the returned results.
-Depending on the cardinality of the column involved, this approach can lead to performance issues or query failures because of the one-million row limit on query results.
+Depending on the cardinality of the column involved, this approach can lead to performance issues or query failures because of the one million-row limit on query results.

 - **Median:** Any aggregation, such as `Sum` or `Count Distinct`, is pushed to the underlying source.
-However, usually the `median` aggregate isn't supported by the underlying source.
+However, the `median` aggregate isn't usually supported by the underlying source.
 For `median`, the detail data is retrieved from the underlying source, and the median is calculated from the returned results.
 This approach is reasonable for calculating the median over a relatively small number of results.

-  Performance issues or query failures can arise if the cardinality is large because of the one-million row limit.
+  Performance issues or query failures can arise if the cardinality is large because of the one million-row limit.
 For example, querying for **Median Country/Region Population** might be reasonable, but **Median Sales Price** might not be reasonable.

 - **Advanced text filters like 'contains':** Advanced filtering on a text column allows filters like `contains` and `begins with`.
 These filters can result in degraded performance for some data sources.
 In particular, don't use the default `contains` filter if you need an exact match.
 Although the results might be the same depending on the actual data, the performance might be drastically different because of indexes.